 Below Are Pictures of Our Schnauzers

 I would like to thank Janice from Music Makers Schnauzers for my beautiful Abrielle, Margo Jacobs and Katherine Reid for my wonderful Troubador, Jean VanZandt for my lovely Jubi and Rita Smith for my sweet RiRi.
 My good friend Nicole Raudez for my lively Lil Chickadee.
+My good friend Stephanie for my little clown Rumor and Karie for Toreador.
 I love them so much and hope to adopt another little girl from each of them in the near future.